McDonald's Fired CEO Is Getting Millions, Putting Spotlight On Pay Gap

 Easterbrook joined McDonald's in 2015, and his tenure was praised by company watchers.
 The fast-food chain's stock price hit historic highs under his efforts to revamp both the restaurants and the menu.

-But Easterbrook also presided over the company as it faced allegations of rampant sexual harassment of female employees by male coworkers and managers.
+But Easterbrook also presided over the company as it faced allegations of rampant sexual harassment of female employees by male co-workers and managers.
 (To be clear, his departure does not involve harassment allegations.)

 In May, workers in 13 U.S. cities staged protests against low pay and the company's handling of alleged sexual harassment.
-In recent years, dozens of McDonald's workers filed sexual harassment complaints, alleging everything from lewd comments and groping to retaliation.
+In recent years, dozens of McDonald's workers have filed sexual harassment complaints, alleging everything from lewd comments and groping to retaliation.

-"What we see all the time from minimum-wage workers is that once you complain, retaliation is common," says Sharyn Tejani, director of the Time's Up Legal Defense Fund that works with victims who allege sexual harassment.
+"What we see all the time from minimum-wage workers is that once you complain, retaliation is common," says Sharyn Tejani, director of the Time's Up Legal Defense Fund, which works with victims who allege sexual harassment.

 "That takes the form of losing shifts, losing your job, not being able to stay at your job, being disciplined.
 And ... they don't have any cushion," she says.
 "And when you compare that to what happens to somebody like the CEO, it's clear that there's a structural problem here."

-Following worker complaints, McDonald's announced in August it would introduce a harassment training program for U.S. workers.
-The program, which began in October, trains restaurant supervisors and crew on how to create a safe workplace and diffuse difficult situations.
+Following worker complaints, McDonald's announced in August that it would introduce an anti-harassment training program for U.S. workers.
+The program, which began in October, trains restaurant supervisors and crew members on how to create a safe workplace and defuse difficult situations.

-Earlier in the year, McDonald's also made an unexpected commitment to no longer lobby against minimum-wage hikes on federal, state or local levels.
+Earlier in the year, McDonald's also made an unexpected commitment to no longer lobby against minimum-wage hikes at the federal, state and local levels.
 In mid-2015, McDonald's added at least $1 an hour more to the local minimum wage to employees of the restaurants owned by the corporation.
 The majority of McDonald's locations are owned by franchisees.

 In 2015, research by the UC Berkeley Center for Labor Research and Education found that more than half of fast-food workers rely on public assistance programs like food stamps.
 The research did not specifically focus on McDonald's.